johanneslamers/backup-suite/README.md

-Backup Suite to AWS S3
+Backup Suite to Amazon AWS S3
 =========

 Backup important data, such as database and file dumps, securely to S3, than deletes the local backups for security reasons.
+Amazon S3 can be an interestingly safe and cheap way to store your important data.
+Some of the most important data in the world is saved in...
+MySQL, and surely yours is quite important, so you need such a script.

 ## Install AWS CLI
 SSH into your server.